 During the first two weeks of Part 2 of my annual trip to the Middle East I spent a lot of my time in Jordan at a mosaic shop in Madaba, as I really liked and felt a connection with the amazing group of people who create mosaics there – women and men, Muslims and Christians, Jordanians, Syrians and Egyptians.
 In the coming months I’ll be writing several posts about their lives both inside and outside the world of mosaics.

 Also in Jordan I interviewed Sami Al Hasanat, former member of the Jordanian Parliament and owner of Jordan Inspiration Tours in Petra.
 Sami has a Ph.D. in hospitality and tourism crisis management, a very relevant area of expertise for a tour operator in the Middle East.
-Part of the focus of this article will be the issues and problems that can occur between tourists and local populations in the Middle East due to lack of knowledge and misunderstandings about each other’s cultures.
+Part of the focus of this article will be the issues and problems that can occur between tourists and local populations in the Middle East due to lack of knowledge of and misunderstandings about each other’s cultures.

 During the time that I am in Israel I’m spending a lot of time with both my Arab friends and my Jewish friends, and I will be writing quite a bit about our lives here.